Sometimes, we want to convert date to timestamp with JavaScript.

 console.log(newDate.getTime());

-to split the date string by '-'
+to call myDate.split with '-' to split the date string by '-'.

-Then we create a new Date
+Then we create a new Date object with the year, month, and date.

-since JavaScript date’s months starts ranges from 0 for January and ends with 11 for December.
+We subtract month by 1 before we pass it into Date since JavaScript date’s months starts ranges from 0 for January and ends with 11 for December.

-And then we call getTime
+And then we call getTime to get the timestamp.

 Conclusion

-To convert date to timestamp with JavaScript, we can split the date string with split
+To convert date to timestamp with JavaScript, we can split the date string with split.

-And then we pass the parts into the Date
+And then we pass the parts into the Date constructor.